In this section, you can find answers to some frequently asked questions. If after reading this, you still have any doubts, feel free to contact us.

 Frequently Asked Questions

 Prices are solely and exclusively the responsibility of the landlords, so they are non-negotiable.
-There are, however, limited promotions that may or may not apply depending on the rental period and specific situations – such as the pandemic caused by the covid-19.
+There are, however, limited promotions that may or may not apply depending on the rental period and specific situations.
 Whenever there is this type of promotion, we will publish them on our social media and also inform you while offering said room.

 Yes, you can.
 We have some properties that are set up specifically with this in mind.
 Generally, we recommend reserving the room with someone you already know well, as to avoid any potential mishaps.
 Please bear in mind that the average price of a shared room is €300 – €400 per person.Please bear in mind that in this case, depending on the period of stay, the Reservation Fee may surpass the usual max of 150€, as it refers to two tenants instead of one.